How to Fix Instagram Not Posting Photos/Videos [2020 Update]

 The best photo specs for Instagram: .jpg or .png, 30 MB file size maximumly, Square (600×600 pixels min. and 1936×1936 pixels max.), Landscape (600×315 pixels min. and 1936×1936 pixels max.), Portrait (600×750 pixels min. and 1936×1936 pixels max.).

 The best video specs for Instagram: MP4 (H.264 codec), frame rate at 30 fps, maximum 1920 pixels tall and 1080 pixels wide, 3-60 seconds video length, and AAC audio with 3500 kbps bitrate.

-Instagram has strict rules for what you can and can't upload, and they have very clever bots that detect if your photos or videos break that rules.
+Instagram has strict rules for what you can and can't upload.
+They have very clever bots that detect if your photos or videos break that rule.
 Make sure your photos or videos do not contain any obscene content, such as nudity or violence.